Cicada Killer Control

 Keith's Pro Tips

 "When treating for Cicada Killers, it's important to track down the nest.
-If you do find the nest, wait until the evening when all these Cicada Killers are resting to perform a direct insecticide treatment with Sylo.
-Be careful though because they might come out and try to sting you during application."
+If you find the nest, wait until the evening when all these Cicada Killers are resting to perform a direct insecticide treatment with Sylo.
+Be careful, though, because they might come out and try to sting you during application."

 Cicada Killer Control: How to Get Rid of Cicada Killer Wasps

 Cicada Killers, also known as ground digger wasps, are a common wasp species encountered by homeowners, especially those living in the warmer parts of the country.
-Cicada Killers can be alarming to see at first glance because they look like an over-sized bee flying around in yards or gardens.
-Due to their size, Cicada Killers are often mistaken for the European Hornet and, most recently in the U.S., the Asian Giant Hornet.
+They can be alarming at first glance because they look like oversized bees flying around in yards or gardens.
+Due to their size, cicada killers are often mistaken for the European Hornet and, most recently in the U.S., the Asian Giant Hornet.

 Though not as aggressive as wasps and hornets, Cicada killers will sting as a last resort out of self-defense if disturbed.
-Combine their large scary size, their ability to sting, and their habit of digging unsightly holes in yards to nest, this pest can be quite troublesome to deal with.
+Combined with their large, scary size, ability to sting, and habit of digging unsightly holes in yards to nest, this pest can be pretty troublesome.

-Our DIY Cicada Killer Wasp treatment guide will show you exactly how to get rid of a Cicada Killer Wasp infestation easily.
-Follow the steps below carefully and use the recommended products to the side and you will be guaranteed to make drive Cicada Killers out from your yard.
+Our DIY cicada killer wasp treatment guide will show you how to eliminate a cicada killer wasp infestation quickly.
+Follow the steps below carefully and use the recommended products to the side, and you will be guaranteed to drive cicada killers out of your yard.

 Identification

-Encountering a Cicada Killer Wasp can be frightening and for good reason--they are huge!
+Encountering a cicada killer wasp can be frightening, but for good reason, they are huge!
 Coupled with their menacing appearance, it's easy for any home or property owner to be concerned.
-But if you're not sure you are seeing a Cicada Killer, here are some things you can look for to help you with identification.
+But if you're not sure you are seeing a cicada killer, here are some things you can look for to help you identify.

-• Cicada Killers have a black body and a bright yellow stripe around the abdomen.
+• Cicada lillers have a black body and a bright yellow stripe around the abdomen.

 • They have large brownish-orange wings and large bulging red eyes.